mendix/docs/content/en/docs/deployment/private-cloud/private-cloud-cluster/private-cloud-registry.md

 ### 1.3 Push and Pull URLs

 Mendix for Private Cloud builds images from inside the cluster.
-After an image is built, the Mendix Operator sets (updates) image URLs of the app's Kubernetes Deployment resouce;
+After an image is built, the Mendix Operator sets (updates) image URLs of the app's Kubernetes Deployment resource;
 to start a copy of the app, Kubernetes will pull the image directly from the registry.

 If the registry is hosted externally (outside the cluster), there is no difference between connecting to the registry from a pod in the cluster, or from the cluster node.
 However, if the registry is hosted in the cluster, there are the following differences: